-Section 6.6 Reprimands or Warnings for Conduct Other Than Title IX Sexual[-based] Harassment [Involving a Student as Either a Complainant or Respondent]
+Section 6.6 Reprimands or Warnings for Conduct Other Than Title IX Sexual Harassment

-Section 6.6 does not apply to Section 6.20, Title IX Sexual[-based] Harassment Involving a Student as Either a Complainant or Respondent]
+Section 6.6 does not apply to Section 6.20, Title IX Sexual Harassment.

 - Authority of Administrators to Discipline.
 Vice presidents, deans, directors and persons in equivalent positions shall have the authority to issue reprimands or warnings (as defined under 6.3.1 and 6.3.2) to faculty members and other professional employees under procedures stated in 6.6 of the NSHE Code.
 Procedures under 6.6 differ from procedures established in Sections 6.7 to 6.14 of the NSHE Code.
 Code 6.6 procedures are to be used whenever possible, as an alternative to those in 6.7 to 6.14. - Right to Notice.
 At least fifteen (15) calendar days before issuing a warning or reprimand, a person proposing to issue the warning or reprimand shall notify the person whom it is proposed to so discipline in writing of the charges involved and of the proposed discipline.
 The notice shall also schedule a meeting between the person charged and the person proposing to issue the warning or reprimand for the purpose of discussing the charges.
 The notice shall: - (a) Include all materials and documentation to support the charges; - (b) Clearly state that it activates the processes set forth in 6.6 of the NSHE Code, and also state the alternatives available under 6.6.3 to the affected person; and - (c) Advise the affected person of his or her rights according to 6.6.6.